 To find out more about a 'Firs Mindset' and this work, see our Firs SoW, which is explained and can be downloaded from, the Firs' Scheme of Work page.

 The EYFS Framework is used as a basis for our own curriculum in YR.
 The curriculum is organised into seven areas of learning:

 · Expressive Arts and Design

-At the Firs Lower School we recognise that children develop and learn in different ways and at different rates, and that all the areas of learning and development are equally important and inter-connected and therefore depend upon each other to support a rounded approach to the development of the child.
-As such we aim to deliver opportunities that develop a number of competencies, skills and concepts across several areas of learning, through planned, purposeful play, with a balance of adult led and child initiated activities.
+At the Firs Lower School we recognise that children develop and learn in different ways and at different rates, and that all the subjects and areas of learning in early years, are equally important and interconnected and therefore depend upon each other to support a rounded approach to the development of a child.
+As such in Year R, we aim to deliver opportunities that develop a number of competencies, skills and concepts across several areas of learning, through planned, purposeful play, with a balance of adult led and child initiated activities.

-From Year 1 onwards children follow the National Curriculum (2014), (although Y2 will still be following aspects of the old National Curriculum in the academic year 2014-2015.)
-The curriculum consists of the core subjects of English, Mathematics and Science and the foundation subjects of Computing, History, Geography, Design Technology, Art, Music, Physical Education, PSHCE (Personal, Social, Health and Citizenship Education) and French at KS2.
-Religious Education is organised according to the Bedfordshire Agreed Syllabus.
+From Year 1 onwards children follow the National Curriculum (2014).
+The curriculum consists of the core subjects of English, Mathematics and Science and the foundation subjects of Computing, History, Geography, Design Technology, Art, Music, Physical Education, PSHRE (Personal, Social, Health and Relationships Education) and French at KS2.
+Religious Education is organised according to the local Agreed Syllabus.

 The work is planned to provide a broad and balanced curriculum which also fulfils the requirements of the National curriculum.
 A high priority is given to English and Maths.
 All subjects are taught as distinct areas of learning, with the key concepts, knowledge and skills of each particular subject area being developed through termly or half termly blocks of study.
 (Where appropriate, links are drawn between different subject areas.)